clover/codelab-remote-pay-cloud/README.md

 +  };
 ```

-After the page refreshes, re-connect to your device: "Device is connected and ready!" should be rendered. `onDeviceConnected` and `onDeviceReady` are occasionally invoked very rapidly, to the point where you may never see the "Device is connected!" message on the DOM.
+After the page refreshes, reconnect to your device: "Device is connected and ready!" should be rendered. `onDeviceConnected` and `onDeviceReady` are occasionally invoked very rapidly, to the point where you may never see the "Device is connected!" message on the DOM.
 However, slow network speeds can contribute to latency and delay.

-**Important:** *Never* invoke a `CloverConnector` method from within the `ICloverConnectorListener.onDeviceReady()` callback.
+**Important:** *Never* invoke a `CloverConnector` method from within the `CloverConnectorListener#onDeviceReady` callback.
 This callback is **not** guaranteed to fire only once, and unintended consequences will arise if you start multiple `TransactionRequest`s concurrently.

 ### Hello World